Paavani-git/Paavani-git/README.md

 ### Hi there 👋, I'm Pavani
-I'm Pavani, and currently doing graduation in Electronics and Computer Enginnering at Amrita Vishwa Vidyapeetham.I'm a person who like to explore more and keeping learning the things.
+I'm Pavani, and currently studying 3rd year in Electronics and Computer Enginnering at Amrita Vishwa Vidyapeetham.I'm a person who like to explore more and keep learning the things.

 Skills: Python/C/DS/HTML